 Woonsocket is a tiny city located in the state of South Dakota.
-With a population of 654 people and just one neighborhood, Woonsocket is the 109th largest community in South Dakota.
-Much of the housing stock in Woonsocket was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 648 people and just one neighborhood, Woonsocket is the 109th largest community in South Dakota.
+Woonsocket has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Woonsocket is a blue-collar town, with 35.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Woonsocket, you'll notice that it is more blue-collar than most other communities in America.
+35.35% of Woonsocket’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Woonsocket is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Woonsocket who work in office and administrative support (15.41%), sales jobs (13.60%), and food service (6.04%).

 As is often the case in a small city, Woonsocket doesn't have a public transportation system that people use for their commute.